Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Looks up a parser at Parse() time, to avoid circular references in the grammar
+Looks up a parser at parse time, to avoid circular references in the grammar.
+The parser looked up is expected to be constant for the duration of the parse and may be cached.

 ##### Generic Types